- Prospective Students

 - Only projects that demonstrate the application of management skills and material covered in the MBA program are eligible.
 Projects that are exclusively research–oriented are unlikely to be approved.

 - The Subsidy Committee regards financial support from the host organization as a sign of commitment to the applicant.
 The host organization is expected to a minimum of $1,000 for the summer.

-- At the end of the internship, each subsidy recipient is expected to write i) a paragraph for publication and ii) a summary report (3–5 pages) on his or her experience, due no later than September 9, 2011.
+- At the end of the internship, each subsidy recipient is expected to write i) a paragraph for publication and ii) a summary report (3–5 pages) on his or her experience.
 This is intended to brief alumni donors who sponsor the program; offer advice to students interested in applying for a subsidy in the future; and increase awareness of program among students.
 In addition, the recipient may be asked to: speak in both organized and informal settings to other students about the summer experience; attend an event with alumni sponsor; write an article on the summer experience.

 - To apply, students must submit a detailed sponsorship letter from the organization and the organization's IRS letter designating not for profit [501(c)(3)] status (if applicable).
 The sponsorship letter is a signed letter from a senior executive of the host organization, addressed to the prospective Fellow and setting forth the actual job offer and the specifics of the position including:

 - Job responsibilities and specific project to be completed by the student

 - Name, title, telephone number and fax number of project supervisor

 - Facility and equipment resources allocated (office, computer, etc.)

 - Number of weeks and hours per week

 - Other terms and conditions of employment